Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Tax treatment depends on the nature of the right being exchanged, not the currency used at settlement.
 A USD-settled prediction contract still involves:

 Regulatory debates about whether a platform resembles gambling, commodities trading, or derivatives activity do not control federal income tax characterization.
+Whether particular contracts are wagering transactions under Section 165(d) is a separate federal tax question, distinct from regulatory labeling.
 Tax treatment follows the structure of the transaction unless a specific statutory regime clearly overrides it.

 Prediction Market Tax Characterization Under Existing Tax Frameworks